Arsfaraway/Arsfaraway/README.md

 ## **<div align="center">  Hi there 👋</div>**

-- 👨‍🎓 I am a 4rd year student of SibSUTIS University in Novosibirsk 🏙️
+- 👨‍🎓 I am a 1st year graduate student at NSTU in Novosibirsk 🏙️